sketch-hq/unsplash-sketchplugin/README.md

 ## Issues

-- We'll be effectively sharing our API key with the world.
-We need to double check with them that this is ok
+- [ ] Images with multiple bitmap fills don't work as expected
+- [ ] Show warning / help text when running the plugin on a layer that has no bitmap fill / is not supported
-- TODO: View Photo does not work for overrides
+- [ ] View Photo does not work for overrides
-- TODO: use imageData directly once #19391 is implemented
+- [ ] use imageData directly once #19391 is implemented